CFO Wiki

 Pipeline coverage ratio (15-30 day lead time): Pipeline divided by quota.
 If you need $500K in bookings this quarter and have $2M in pipeline, that’s 4x coverage.
 As coverage drops below 3x, bookings risk increases.

 Trial-to-paid conversion rate (30-45 day lead time): Percentage of trials that convert to paying customers.
 When this drops from 25% to 18%, it signals future bookings weakness even if current bookings look fine.
+The number of subscription customers gained through these conversions directly impacts recurring revenue and drives business growth.

 Average deal size (15-30 day lead time): Deals closing this month at what average contract value?
 Declining ACV predicts lower revenue per new customer going forward.
+Tracking average revenue per user (ARPU) and average monthly revenue alongside average deal size helps assess ongoing customer value and supports more accurate financial planning.

 Track these weekly.
 Monthly tracking masks trends that weekly data reveals.
 A metric declining slowly for four weeks signals a problem long before the month-end aggregate does.